brimdata/zed/README.md

-To install `zq` or any other tool from this repo, you can either clone the repo and compile from source, or use a pre-compiled [release](https://github.com/brimsec/zq/releases), available for Windows, MacOS, and Linux.
+To install `zq` or any other tool from this repo, you can either clone the repo and compile from source, or use a pre-compiled [release](https://github.com/brimsec/zq/releases), available for Windows, macOS, and Linux.

 If you don't have Go installed, download and install it from the [Go downloads page](https://golang.org/dl/).